Qvatra/cucumberStepsGenerator/README.md

    - *has-class("className")* - maches elements, class of which contain className class,
    - *has-text("textPart")* - maches elements, text of which contain textPart text,
    - *text-is("textExact")* - maches elements that have text === textExact
-- **xpathToFileName** - converts xpath strings into valid readable filenames.
+   N.B: all above functions has to have doublequotes around argument and argument iself should be a string that doesnt contain doublequotes inside (not even escaped)
-   Can be usefull to name file after xpath when taking screenshots
+- **xpathToFileName** - converts xpath strings into readable valid filenames.
+Can be usefull to name file after xpath selector when taking screenshots
 - **lastElement** - returns last element matched given xpath
 - **elementAtPosition** - returns element at given position matched given xpath
 - **illegalFilenameCharactersRegExp** - regExp for maching illegal filenames